Villisca axe murders: Reverend George Kelly

 Kelly was an English-born traveling minister in town on the night of the murders.
 Kelly was described as peculiar, reportedly having suffered a mental breakdown as an adolescent.
 As an adult, he was accused of peeping and several times asking young women and girls to pose nude for him.
 On June 8, 1912, he came to Villisca to teach at the Children's Day services, which the Moore family attended on June 9, 1912.
 He left town between 5:00 a.m. and 5:50 a.m. on June 10, 1912, hours before the bodies were discovered.
-Reverend Kelly had confessed to the murders in court, but the jury didn't believe his confession.
+Reverend Kelly had confessed to the murders in court, but the jury did not believe his confession.

 In the weeks that followed, he displayed a fascination with the case and wrote many letters to the police, investigators, and family of the deceased.
 This aroused suspicion and a private investigator wrote back to Reverend Kelly, asking for details that the minister might know about the murders.
 Kelly replied with great detail, claiming to have heard sounds and possibly witnessed the murders.
 His known mental illness made authorities question whether he knew the details because of having committed the murders or was imagining his account.

 In 1914, two years after the murders, Kelly was arrested for sending obscene material through the mail (he was sexually harassing a woman who applied for a job as his secretary).
-He was sent to St. Elizabeth’s Hospital, the national mental hospital in Washington, D.C.
+He was sent to St. Elizabeths Hospital, the national mental hospital in Washington, D.C.
 Investigators speculated again that Kelly could be the murderer of the Moore family.

 In 1917, Kelly was arrested for the Villisca murders.
 Police obtained a confession from him; however, it followed many hours of interrogation and Kelly later recanted.
 After two separate trials, he was acquitted.

 Frank F. Jones

 Frank Fernando Jones was a Villisca resident and an Iowa State Senator.
 Josiah Moore had worked for Frank Jones at his implement store for many years before leaving to open his own store.
 Moore reportedly took business away from Jones, including a very successful John Deere dealership.
-Moore was rumored to have had a sexual affair with Jones’ daughter-in-law, though no evidence supports this.
+Moore was rumored to have had a sexual affair with Jones’s daughter-in-law, though no evidence supports this.